* How come Maladict gets to march during daytime in Monstrous Regiment without turning into ash?

 *** FridgeBrilliance: No wonder so many of them have risen to become the top brass.
 In a universe as troperiffic as Discworld, how could it be any other way?

 ** Once a SweetPollyOliver gets killed in battle, there's little call to report her gender to anyone, as there's no point in drumming her out of the army posthumously.
-There ''is'' ample reason to keep quiet about it, as a unit commander who admits he'd had a woman among his troops and not noticed is bound to be punished for such ignorance, or at least branded too stupid to ever promote.
+There ''is'' ample reason to keep quiet about it, as a unit commander who admits he'd had a woman among his troops and not noticed until she got herself killed is bound to be punished for such ignorance, or at least branded too stupid to ever promote.
+If it happened while she was doing something heroic, High Command (at least two-thirds of it, anyway) might even see it as a desperate attempt to slander a poor brave soul and steal the glory for oneself.